JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q7498765" title="Shirley Hibberd">
 <param ve-entity eid="Q2269" title="Industrial Revolution">
 The _Pelargonium_, in all its many splendid aesthetic and aromatic varieties, was also firmly instated as a staple in British domestic interiors, gardens, and patios.
-In his hugely popular 1875-book [_The Amateur's Flower Garden_](https://www.biodiversitylibrary.org/bibliography/145001#/summary), Shirley Hibberd included designs for creating a harmonious pelargonium garden—“geranium garden”—based on the plant’s striking colour variations.[^ref22] In the layout of a panel garden, Hibberd suggests two potential summer schemes: one for a red-harmony garden, and another for a blue-harmony style.
+In his hugely popular 1875-book [_The Amateur's Flower Garden_](https://www.biodiversitylibrary.org/bibliography/145001#/summary), Shirley Hibberd included designs for creating a harmonious pelargonium garden—“geranium garden”—based on the plant’s striking color variations.[^ref22] In the layout of a panel garden, Hibberd suggests two potential summer schemes: one for a red-harmony garden, and another for a blue-harmony style.
 By 1895, writers such as Donald McDonald were still echoing Hibberd’s domestic horticultural penchant for the plant; McDonald wrote that, “no bouquet or basket of flowers was considered complete unless plentifully perfumed with the foliage of Cape or other sweet Pelargoniums,” a testament to the long-standing appeal of _Pelargoniums_ in British Victorian culture.[^ref23]
 <param ve-image primary fit="contain" url="https://www.biodiversitylibrary.org/pageimage/55342041" title="Shirley Hibberd’s Victorian garden plans, including bedding pelargoniums, in _The amateur’s flower garden_, Biodiversity Heritage Library">
 <param ve-image fit="contain" url="https://ia800109.us.archive.org/BookReader/BookReaderImages.php?id=amateursflowerga00hibb&itemPath=%2F9%2Fitems%2Famateursflowerga00hibb&server=ia800109.us.archive.org&page=n30_w374" title="Shirley Hibberd’s Victorian garden plans, including bedding pelargoniums, in _The amateur’s flower garden_, Biodiversity Heritage Library">